6 Silent Symptoms of Colon Cancer You Might Be Missing

 You learn you’re anemic

 A diagnosis of anemia may be the first sign that you’re bleeding internally, even if you haven’t seen any other colon cancer symptoms.
+That’s particularly true for post-menopausal women.
 It’s not uncommon for people to bleed internally for up to six months before anything shows up in the stool, says Patricia Raymond, MD, a gastroenterologist in Virginia Beach, VA and fellow at the American College of Gastroenterology.
 If you experience any signs of anemia, such as fatigue, skin pallor or dizziness, see a doctor; these can also be colon cancer symptoms.
 To prevent colon cancer symptoms like these, make sure you adopt the 7 habits that can help prevent colon cancer.

 You can’t catch your breath